Football Boots, Soccer Shoes, Cleats or whatever you call them!

-Made popular by footballers such as Wayne Rooney and Cristiano Ronaldo, Nike’s Total 90 and Mercurial ranges can cost anywhere up to and over £100.
+Made popular by footballers such as Wayne Rooney and Cristiano Ronaldo, boot ranges can cost anywhere up to and over £200.
+Whilst you expect to have to clean your football boots to keep them in good nick, you don’t expect them to smell after wearing them once.

 Matt Vickers is the goalie for the Hatch Warren Saints under 13s in Basingstoke.
 He bought his Total 90’s for £50.
 They started smelling after the first time he wore them which was on a wet day.